Asset Publisher

 Photo: Dattatreya Patra / Unsplash

-Do I need to take precautions if I eat poultry or eggs?
+Do I need to take precautions if I eat poultry, eggs or drink milk?

 Why does the virus spread so quickly from one country to the next?